-Kimberley, is the first graduate to complete the company’s graduate scheme and is now a Project Agent.
+Kimberley, is the first graduate to complete the company’s graduate scheme and is now a Project Engineer.

 “I enjoy how dynamic the rail sector is, and I’ve found that no two days are the same.
 I take great satisfaction in seeing a project progress from infancy through to completion.”

-Dan joined Story Contracting in 2014 and is now Contracts Manager for the Eastern region.
-In his role Dan focusses on growing his team’s capacity to capitalise on the opportunities within Control Period 6 and the wider industry.
+Dan joined Story Contracting in 2014 and is now Operations Director for the Eastern region.
+In his role Dan focusses on growing his region’s capacity to capitalise on the opportunities within Control Period 6 and the wider industry.
 Dan will ensure that Story is continuously striving to improve and adding value for our clients.